sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 ----

+**I want to be exceedingly clear that I am not shaming anyone for how they do science.
+I am trying to take effectively the opposite position of those people in the open science community that cast shame and suspicion on people for not passing some purity test.
+Doing open science is hard because we're lacking a lot of tools that would make it easy, and the social and community structures that make it rewarding --- and shaming people works in the opposite direction.
+Open science shouldn't be about passing some checklist of tests to become holier than thou.
+The fundamental motivations of open science should be caring about other people: caring about people being able to understand the world, caring about other people not wasting their time, cooperating with each other to do something massive and impossible.
+Relatedly i am not talking shit about anyone's work!!!
+Anytime I am describing some criticising some element of something it is because i have been inspired by and learned from it!!!
+This is about articulating a positive vision!!!**

 **start with discussion of what infrastructure is -- making things that seem impossible routine.
 We haven't addressed these problems after like a decade of writing becasue we haven't identified the real problems nor been bold enough to act.
 We can move in tiptoe steps but gradual change without a vision is pointless.
 We need to describe what holds us back and what needs to exist, and the act of converting that into gradual steps is all the work in between.**

 >  A good analogy for the development of the Internet is that of